xia2/xia2/doc/sphinx/multi_crystal.rst

    first image header for each set of files with a matching template, and infer the rest of the sweep from the first image header.

 #.
-If available, xia2 will run a beam centre search on each sweep using
+When using DIALS for indexing xia2 will run a beam centre search on each
-   labelit.index.
+   sweep.
 This step can be disabled using the parameter :samp:`trust_beam_centre=True`

 Furthermore, xia2 may not make the same conclusion as to the symmetry for each